5 bodies recovered from sunken superyacht off Sicily as search continues

-Luca Cari said that the rescue operation for the six people still missing from the U.K.-flagged Bayesian yacht is ongoing as of Wednesday morning.
+Luca Cari said on Wednesday that the rescue operation for the people missing from the U.K.-flagged Bayesian was ongoing.
 The vessel was lost early on Monday in stormy weather around half a mile from the fishing village of Porticello, close to the city of Palermo.

-“For us, it remains a rescue operation,” Cari told ABC News when asked if emergency services were transitioning to a recovery operation.
+"For us, it remains a rescue operation," Cari told ABC News Wednesday morning, prior to the recovery of the five bodies, when asked if emergency services were transitioning to a recovery operation.

 Asked if there was any hope that the missing may be surviving thanks to air pockets inside the sunk vessel, Cari responded: "One can never exclude anything but it seems rather improbable."